 He began to [blithely roar at his staff: "We'll wallop 'im now..."]

 The youth had a thought that it would not be handsome for him to [freely condemn other men].

 He waited as if he expected the enemy to [suddenly stop, apologize, and retire bowing].

-2. From Dracula, the superb Victorian epistolary horror novel by Bram Stoker (1897):
+2. From Dracula, a Victorian epistolary horror novel by Bram Stoker (1897):

 I knocked gently and rang as quietly as possible, for I feared to disturb Lucy or her mother, and hoped to [only bring a servant to the door].

 I said to him, "Go to Dr. Van Helsing, and ask him to [kindly come here at once].

 And so we proceeded to [minutely examine them].